 It would probably be a good idea to repeat these quick reviews of your apps and extensions about once per month.

-Bottom line: Just because a browser extension starts out legit doesn’t mean it will always stay that way.
+Bottom line: Just because a browser extension or mobile app starts out legit that doesn’t mean it will always stay that way.

 Bonus tip #1: Click here to read about several other scams that are making the rounds right now.

 Bonus tip #2: Want to make sure you never miss one of my tips?
 It’s easy!
 Just…